Dima-369/macOS-Menu-Countdown/README.md

 but still leaves the `caffeinate -i` process (started in a Goroutine) running.
 `caffeinate -i` prevents system sleep and it is not good to keep it running without any reason.

-Registering a signal to still catch the 'Quit' click apparently causes an internal panic with [menuet](https://github.com/caseymrm/menuet) (maybe because it is used there internally as well?), so there is really no way to correctly handle the 'Quit' menu item, so better not click it!
+Apparently, registering a signal to catch the 'Quit' click causes an internal panic with [menuet](https://github.com/caseymrm/menuet) (maybe because it is used there as well?), so there is really no way to correctly handle the 'Quit' menu item, **so better not click it!**

 ![Problematic Quti Menu Item](https://raw.githubusercontent.com/Gira-X/macos-menu-countdown/master/readme-images/menu.png)